Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Calibration

 \subsection{Labor search and wage bargain}

-The labor market turnover statistics are obtained from \citet{cajner2017racial}.
-The elasticity of the matching function, $\iota$, targets the job-finding rate of the black workers, and our calibrated value of 1.3012 is close to that of 1.25 in \cite{den2000job} and \cite{petrosky2018endogenous}.
-We choose firm-type specific job destruction shocks $\lambda_{np}$ and $\lambda_{p}$ to match the job separation rates of black and white workers, respectively.
-The ensuing values for $\lambda_{np}$ and $\lambda_{p}$ are 0.0644 and 0.0268, respectively.\footnote{All the black workers work only with $np$ firms, and hence $\lambda_{np}$ is exactly equal to the job separation rate of the black workers.
-On the other hand, white workers work in both $p$ and $np$ firms; hence, $\lambda_p$ (0.0268) is smaller than the aggregate separation rate of the white workers (0.0380).} The vacancy posting cost of prejudiced firms, $\kappa_p$, is chosen to match the job-finding rate of white workers, while the posting cost of non-prejudiced firms, $\kappa_{np}$, is chosen to target the aggregate labor market tightness, $\theta$, of 1.0, following \citet{wolcott2021employment}.\footnote{Aggregate labor market tightness $\theta = \frac{v_{np}+v_p}{u_{bl}+u_{wh}}$.} We find that the prejudiced firms pay a lot more than non-prejudiced firms to post their vacancies, with $\kappa_p$ calibrated to be 4.2622, compared to $\kappa_{np}$ taking a value of 2.735.
+The parameters governing the labor search are calibrated to match the labor market turnover statistics obtained from \citet{cajner2017racial}.
+The elasticity of the matching function, $\iota$, targets the job-finding rate of black workers.
+Our calibrated value of 1.3452 is close to 1.25, the value used by \cite{den2000job} and \cite{petrosky2018endogenous}.
+We choose firm-type specific job destruction rates $\lambda_{np}$ and $\lambda_{p}$ to match the job separation rates of black and white workers, respectively.
+The ensuing values for $\lambda_{np}$ and $\lambda_{p}$ are 0.0644 and 0.0268, respectively.\footnote{All the employed black workers only work with $np$ firms, and hence $\lambda_{np}$ is exactly equal to the job separation rate of black workers.
+White workers are employed in both $p$ and $np$ firms.
+Hence, $\lambda_p$ (0.0268) is lower than the aggregate separation rate of white workers (0.0380).} The vacancy posting cost of prejudiced firms, $\kappa_p$, is chosen to match the job-finding rate of white workers.
+The posting cost of non-prejudiced firms, $\kappa_{np}$, is chosen to match the aggregate labor market tightness $\theta$, following \citet{wolcott2021employment}.\footnote{Aggregate labor market tightness is defined as $\theta = \frac{v_{np}+v_p}{u_{bl}+u_{wh}}$.} We find that prejudiced firms pay significantly more than non-prejudiced firms to post their vacancies, with $\kappa_p$ calibrated at 4.6314, compared to $\kappa_{np}$ at 2.5534.
 The bargaining power of black workers, $\xi_{bl}$, is calibrated to target the average black-white racial wage ratio of 0.75 \citep{derenoncourt2021minimum}.
-The white worker's bargaining power, $\xi_{wh}$, is chosen to generate the average firm profit share of 3.3\% as in \cite{nakajima2012business}.
-Consistent with our expectations, we find that the black workers have a lower bargaining power compared to the white workers, with $\xi_{bl}$ to be 0.1397 and $\xi_{wh}$ to be 0.2110.
+The bargaining power of the white worker, $\xi_{wh}$, is chosen to generate the average firm profit share of 3.3\% as in \cite{nakajima2012business}.
+Consistent with our expectations, black workers have a lower bargaining power than white workers, with $\xi_{bl}$ calibrated to be 0.1371 and $\xi_{wh}$ to be 0.1988.